jcberthon/unifi-docker/README.md

 micro-services and running one process per container.
 Our container includes everything the UniFi controller needs, it has notably an embedded MongoDB database, along the 3 Java processes which makes the controller.
 Therefore we needed a very lightweight sort of init system.
-As with the official init script provided by Ubiquiti, we use a modify/adapted version which makes also use of `jsvc` which provides signal handling and multi-process spawning and watching.
-But with our version of the startup script, we can ensure that **all services can run as a non-privilege user**.
+The official init script provided by Ubiquiti provides some signal handling and process watching (restarting on exit, etc.).
+These features are slightly redundant to what Docker can do so we do not reuse their technic but use what Docker provides natively.
+With our version of the startup script, we can ensure that **all services can run as a non-privilege user**.

 Our solution originally relied on the Docker-provided `init` daemon (triggered using `--init`) which provides proper signal handling (catching of SIGTERM, and